 That being said, it might still be hard to afford health care.
 But there are state programs that can help, plus you can search for options through the myriad health insurance marketplaces – both private and government-run.

-Decided to still forego health insurance?
+Still deciding to forego health insurance?
 Make sure to shop around before your health is in trouble.
 Fees will differ depending on which doctor or hospital you visit – call around to find out approximate costs before you get sick.
 It’s worth it because you could save yourself a lot of money during an emergency.

 Where Can I Get Medical Help Without Insurance?

-If you don’t have health insurance, know that you still have a right to receive medical care.
+If you don’t have health insurance or an emergency fund, know that you still have a right to receive medical care.
 Most healthcare providers are very understanding and sometimes offer payment plans on a sliding or installment scale.

 And if you’re really concerned about costs, there is heavily reduced or free care available.